 Functions in Julia are first-class objects, a concept also referred to as first-class citizens.
-This means that functions can be handled just like any other variable.
-In this way, we can define vectors of functions, have functions whose outputs are other functions, and do many more sophisticated things that would be impossible if functions were treated as a special case.
+This means that functions can be handled just like any other variable: we can define vectors of functions, have functions whose outputs are other functions, and do many more sophisticated things that would be impossible if functions were treated as different entities.

 In this section, the focus will be on conditions under which higher-order functions are type-stable.
 As we'll discover, these functions present some challenges in this regard.

 In Julia, each function defines its own unique concrete type.
-In turn, this concrete type is a subtype of an abstract type called Function, which encompasses all possible functions defined in Julia.
-This type system creates challenges when specializing the computation method of higher-order functions, as it can potentially lead to a combinatorial explosion of methods, where a unique method is generated for each callback function.
+In turn, this concrete type is a subtype of an abstract type called Function.
+The type Function encompasses all possible functions defined in Julia.
+The design of the type system creates challenges when specializing the computation method of higher-order functions.
+Specifically, it can potentially lead to a combinatorial explosion of methods, where a unique method is generated for each callback function.

-To address this issue, Julia takes a conservative stance, often choosing not to specialize the methods of high-order functions.
+To address this issue, Julia takes a conservative stance, often choosing not to specialize the methods of higher-order functions.
 In particular, we'll see that Julia avoids specialization if the callback function isn't explicitly called.
-The performance in such cases can drop sharply, as the execution runtime would become similar to performing operations in the global scope.
+The performance in those cases can drop sharply, as the execution runtime would become similar to performing operations in the global scope.

 Given this, it's important to pinpoint the scenarios where specialization is inhibited and monitor its consequences.
 If you notice that performance is severely impaired, there are still ways to enforce specialization.
-In the following section, we explore them.
+In this section, we'll explore these strategies.

 Let's illustrate the conditions under which higher-order functions fail to specialize.
-Consider a scenario where we want to sum the transformed elements of a vector x.
-The only requirement we impose is that the transforming function should be generic, allowing us to possibly apply different functions for the transformation.
+Consider a scenario where the goal is to sum the transformed elements of a vector x.
+The only requirement imposed is that the transforming function should be generic, allowing us to possibly apply different functions for the transformation.

-We implement this via a higher-order function foo.
-This function first uses map to transform x through some function f, and then applies the function sum to add the transformed elements.
-To demonstrate how foo works, we call it with the function abs as the transformation function.
+We implement this construction via a higher-order function foo.
+The function applies broadcasting to transform x through some function f.
+To demonstrate how foo works, we call it with the function abs as the transformation function, which provides absolute values.

 x = rand(100)